NickCis/slack-teamsidebar/README.md

 }
 ```

-_Please have in mind that the code is has been formatted, but is taken from the ugliffyed bundle_.
+_Please have in mind that the code has been formatted, but is taken from the ugliffyed bundle_.

 And the `P.a` object was created by the following code: